alvarordn/co-estimator/Dummy attacks/03 - Double Attack Amplitude Evaluation/README.md

-# Single Attack Amplitude Evaluation
+# Double Attack Amplitude Evaluation

-This test case investigates the effects of injecting a single dummy false data injection attack targeting one measurement (e.g., real power *P*, reactive power *Q*, voltage *U*, or current *I*).
-The amplitude of the injected error is systematically varied to assess its detectability and the ability of the state estimator to correctly identify the anomaly.
-This helps determine the sensitivity of bad data detection algorithms to varying magnitudes of simple attacks.
-The value of the hyper-parameter λ is modified across multiple scenarios to evaluate estimator performance under different conditions.
+This test case investigates the effects of launching **two simultaneous dummy false data injection attacks** targeting different measurements (e.g., real power *P*, reactive power *Q*, voltage *U*, or current *I*) at distinct locations in the system.
+Both attacks have the **same magnitude type** (e.g., both target *P*, or both target *Q*), but occur at different nodes.
+The amplitude of both attacks is varied systematically using predefined "bands" to assess how combined perturbations affect detectability and identification accuracy.
+This helps evaluate the robustness of bad data detection algorithms when facing coordinated, yet naive multi-point threats.
+The value of the hyper-parameter λ is modified across multiple scenarios to evaluate estimator performance under various conditions.

 ## Amplitude Band Description

-In this test case, the amplitude of the attack is varied using predefined "bands".
+In this test case, the amplitude of each attack is defined using predefined "bands".
 Each band corresponds to a specific range of percentage deviation from the original measurement value.
 There are 8 bands in total (numbered 0 through 7), where each number corresponds to a different level of perturbation intensity.
 The exact percentage ranges depend on the type of electrical magnitude being attacked (*P*/*Q* or *U*).

 Below is a table summarizing the mapping between band numbers and percentage deviations: